dmorrison/loop-development-kit-node/readme.md

 ### Examples

-These examples are currently private and only viewable by Olive employees.
+Bitbucket examples are currently private and only viewable by Olive employees.

-* [Basic Controller Example](https://bitbucket.org/crosschx/sidekick-controller-examplenode) - Recommend using as a starting point for new Controllers.
+* [Basic Controller Example](https://github.com/open-olive/sidekick-controller-examplenode) - Recommend using as a starting point for new Controllers.
 * [Giphy Controller](https://bitbucket.org/crosschx/sidekick-controller-giphy)

 ### Class